 The Society recognises the importance of taking responsibility for the environmental impact of our business and the products and services that we offer to members, with the Society's work in this area being led by the Finance Director.
 We have been supported by an expert third party in modelling a range of long-term climate scenarios on our mortgage book and will use this to determine how we can best support our borrowers to improve the energy efficiency of their own homes.
-The Society will be moving to new head office premises in 2023 and as part of refurbishing this property careful consideration is being given to the environmentally optimum means of heating and cooling the premises.
-Additionally, highly energy efficient LED lighting will be deployed throughout the building and consideration given to other energy efficiency measures, such as installing solar panels to source some of our business's energy requirements.
+The Society will be moving to new head office premises in 2024 and as part of refurbishing this property careful consideration is being given to the environmentally optimum means of heating and cooling the premises.
+Additionally, highly energy efficient LED lighting will be deployed throughout the building and installing solar panels to source some of our business's energy requirements.

-Once this work is complete, we will commission a full carbon footprint assessment and use this to determine what further steps can be taken to reduce emissions further."
+Once this work is complete, we will commission a full carbon footprint assessment and use this to determine what further steps can be taken to reduce emissions further.